Where the money goes

 In tune with one of our values (integrity beyond reproach), we aim to provide supporters with all the information they may need to be assured that their generous donations are being appropriately applied to Australian conservation projects, and in the most efficient manner possible.

 Being efficient in the application of our funding to allow the maximum conservation benefit in the field, is one of our hallmarks.
-In
+In fact 84% of all expenditure in 2020 financial year is directed to conservation work.

 What’s the impact of my donation?